 Carlisle Street Resident Permit

 A temporary disability permit is available for a period of seven days.
 Any long-term requests for a permit must be submitted in writing to firstname.lastname@example.org with supporting documentation from a medical physician.
 These permits must be displayed on the rearview mirror, when parked in a handicapped space in a campus parking lot.
-These permits are not valid on Borough of Gettysburg street parking.
+These permits are not valid for Borough of Gettysburg street parking.

 Temporary permits are available for students and employees who already have a vehicle registered and valid parking permit.
 Temporary permits are for short periods of time when the primary vehicle is unavailable.
 Students are eligible to obtain a temporary permit for a secondary vehicle during the year, but must have paid the parking fee for that semester.
 Temporary permits will not be permitted between breaks, such as Thanksgiving and Winter breaks, unless the registration fee has been paid.

-Parking Regulations and Fines
+Parking regulations and fines

 The Department of Public Safety may tow a vehicle violating any of the below offenses without prior notice to the owner.
 All towing fees are at the expense of the owner/operator.
 Failure to pay the tow fees may result in further charges.